Prath07/Carisma/README.md

 - Add contextual details (Make + Model of the car) and location data
 - View a global feed of shared posts
 - Access a personal profile showing uploaded posts

+## Devices Used to Test
+- Various andriod devices

+## Compatible Devices:
+- Andriod Devices

+## Incompatible Devices
+- Web based browsers such as Chrome and Edge (Image files not compatible but the rest of the system works as expected)
+- IOS

+## Differences from D1
+- Small UI changes in regards to the text and some color differences
+- The "snap" page has had a UI/UX change after further evaluation on the initial design
+- Profile page does not contain the username but the email (to be fixed in future iterations)

 ## Features